 - UAV testing.

 Using the facility

-An extensive range of testing is available including aircraft and unmanned aerial vehicle (UAV) flight performance; component evaluation; aerofoil force generation and pressure measurement; engine intakes and propeller performance.
-The wind tunnel has an under-floor strain gauged balance to test and develop road vehicles with scales from 25% - 50% at speeds up to 45m/s.
+An extensive range of testing is available, including aircraft and unmanned aerial vehicle (UAV) flight performance; component evaluation; aerofoil force generation and pressure measurement; engine intakes and propeller performance.
+The wind tunnel has an under-floor strain gauged balance to test and develop road vehicles with scales from 25% to 50% at speeds of up to 45m/s.
 The automated yawing floor allows for many test runs in short period of time.
 The tunnel has a closed loop format that enables a continuous flow of low turbulence air over the model.
-A high speed Particle Image Velocimetry (PIV) system can be incorporated into the tunnel for optical flow pattern measurements.
+A high speed particle image velocimetry (PIV) system can be incorporated into the tunnel for optical flow pattern measurements.